Building with Straw

 The Cost of EcoCocon Houses

 Every project is different, all our work is custom-made.
 Therefore we are unable to provide an exact figure without prior knowledge of your house design.

-We will offer complete kit houses for customers who prefer to buy a model home with an optimised design for a set price.
-Please write to us if you would like us to send you further info.
+We will offer complete kit houses for customers who would prefer to buy a model home with an optimized design for a set price.
+Please write to us using the contact form below if you would like us to send you further info.

 Assembly of EcoCocon House

 The earthwork and foundations are very important stages of construction.
 The technical details and type of foundation depend on factors such as the ground conditions (stability and soil type) of your building plot, its topography (levels and slope) and the geographical area (if there is a risk of freezing below the foundation level).

 There is no difference between foundations for a house built with EcoCocon and a conventional house.
 If you want to achieve the Passivhaus Standard, you can use one of our ready prepared details without thermal bridges.
 Depending on the overall design of the house, strip or raft foundations, a concrete slab or piles can be used.
 If you go for Passivhaus Standard, you can use one of our ready prepared, thermal bridge-free details.

 It is recommended to work with a local architect or engineer who will give you professional advice.
 The finished surface needs to be level and dry to ensure the panels can be installed according to specifications.